 The FMC’s Family Mediation Standards Board oversees the implementation and operation of the national standards.
 Your training, learning and development will be subject to the national standard.

-The training consists of a three-day module, a two-day module and a final three-day module of remotely attended training.
+The training consists of a three-day module, a two-day module and a final three-day module of physically and remotely attended training.
 This usually takes place over approximately three months.
 However, this may vary.
 There is an additional two-hour online introductory workshop ahead of the first module to introduce the training group to each other.
-Our training also includes an additional day that will be physically attended, although the timeframe in which that will take place is subject to covid restrictions.
 For full details of the course objectives, learning outcomes and course content, please see the course objectives and learning outcomes and course content.

 Our foundation course is not built on a ‘pass/fail’ model but assessment is an essential and continuous part of your training with the aim of ensuring that you reach the required standard to start supervised practice.